Nourishing the Mind, Body, and Spirit

 "Mindful Moments" via Instagram @mcshawcenternew window

-Tuesday, October 25 at Rockville Campus SV Atrium
+- Tuesday, October 25 at the Rockville Campus SV Atrium

-Wednesday, October 26 at Germantown Campus SA Lobby
+- Wednesday, October 26 at the Germantown Campus SA Lobby

-Thursday, October 27 at Takoma Park/Silver Spring Campus ST Atrium
+- Thursday, October 27 at the Takoma Park/Silver Spring Campus ST Atrium

 Peer Support Groups

 Whether you're readjusting to classes on campus or attending in person for the first time, being a college student is stressful!
-Our Peer Advocates Carlos and Anne, students like you- not a counselor or therapist, and your fellow MC students are here to talk about frustrations, challenges, and successes in a safe space.
+Our Peer Advocates Carlos, Anne, and Brigette, students like you–not a counselor or therapist, and your fellow MC students are here to talk about frustrations, challenges, and successes in a safe space.

-Visit the Peer2Peer page to see the Fall 2022 group schedule.
+Visit the Peer2Peer page to see the latest group schedule.

 - Counseling and Advising Office Locations, Hours, and Contact Information